U.S. Relations With Central African Republic

 Bilateral Economic Relations

-The United States and the C.A.R. have a small amount of bilateral trade.
-In 2004, the United States removed the C.A.R. from the list of countries eligible for preferential trade benefits under the African Growth and Opportunity Act.
-C.A.R. is currently ineligible for benefits under AGOA.
+The United States and C.A.R. have a small amount of bilateral trade.
+In 2004, the United States removed C.A.R. from the list of countries eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
+C.A.R. regained eligibility for benefits under AGOA in 2017.

-The Central African Republic is an active member in several Central African organizations.
-A major foreign policy objective of the C.A.R.
-Government is standardization of tax, customs, and security arrangements among Central African countries.
-The Central African Republic and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-The C.A.R. generally joins other African and developing countries in consensus positions on major policy issues.
+The Central African Republic is an active member in several regional organizations.
+The Central African Republic and the United States belong to a number of the same multilateral organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+C.A.R. generally joins other African and developing countries in consensus positions on major policy issues.

 Central African Republic maintains an embassy in the United States at 2704 Ontario Road, NW, Washington, DC, 20009 (tel: 202-483-7800/01).